AK-1121/redis_queue_manager/README.md

 <h1>Redis Queue manager</h1>
-Queue manager help to set up background tasks to Redis (used as queue) and with the help of workers execute them.
+Queue manager help to set up background tasks to Redis (is used as queue) and with the help of workers execute them.

 <b>Requirements:</b> Python 3.5+, Redis